Short description: How a government or business deals with energy

 The attributes of energy policy may include legislation, international treaties, incentives to investment, guidelines for energy conservation, taxation and other public policy techniques.
 Economic and energy modelling can be used by governmental or inter-governmental bodies as an advisory and analysis tool.

-There are a number of elements that are naturally contained in a national energy policy, regardless of which of the above measures was used to arrive at the resultant policy.
-The chief elements intrinsic to an energy policy are:[5]
+There are a number of elements that are contained in a national energy policy.
+Some important elements intrinsic to an energy policy include:[10]

 What is the extent of energy self-sufficiency for this nation